 2016 Recent Legislation

-The 2016 Legislature passed legislation intended to address the teacher shortage
+The 2016 Legislature passed legislation intended to address the issue of teacher

 recruitment website, and additional grants and scholarships for new teachers.
 A

-state-wide depository for teacher employment applications is to be created and
+statewide depository for teacher employment applications is created; more

 beginning teachers in order to increase retention.
 In addition, a change in law

-was made to allow retired teaches to serve as substitute teachers for a portion
+now allows retired teaches to serve as substitute teachers for a portion of the

-of the school year without losing their retirement benefits.
-These initiatives
+school year without losing their retirement benefits.
+These initiatives are

-are currently being implemented and their level of success in reducing the
+currently being implemented and their level of success in reducing the shortage